nightmaregaurav/indexorm/readme.md

   id: string;
   street: string;
   city: string;
-  personId: string;
+  personId: string;  // Optional property's Id can be defined as nullable
-  person: Person;  // Never define a related property as nullable or optional }
+  person: Person;  // Optional property can be defined as nullable }
 ```